sohamsshah/insight-jainism/docs/Stories/Tale_of_a_baby_swans.md

 "***Foolish humans often have a tendency to rationalize their selfishness.*** This act of yours, Prince Yashodhar, is an irredeemable mistake that will yield suffering for you in the future," sighed the King, gently caressing the neck of the baby swan.

-"But...if I had not brought them here and housed them in this cage, in the open, unfenced nature - any wild animal would have feasted on them!
+"But...if I had not brought it here and housed it in this cage, in the open, unfenced nature - any wild animal would have feasted on it!
 Isn't it better to offer a safe life here, and perhaps even a prolonged lifespan?" inquired Yashodhar.

-"***A short life lived in the free air is better than a long life spent in prison.*** Can anyone provide love, care, and safety like their parents?
+"***A short life lived in the free air is better than a long life spent in prison.*** Can anyone provide love, care, and safety like its parents?
 Never.
 Not even a cent close to that.
 Who are we to decide the destiny of this little one?
 Who are we to imprison an innocent life?
-Beloved son, with your pure heart, brought these lives here to play with and take care of them.
+Beloved son, with your pure heart, brought these lives here to play with and take care of it.

 But, was it not enough play for you to witness their free flight in the unending lake?
 Or to behold their silver-lined white feathers sailing under the sun and quench your thirst for finding beauty in the outside?" reflected his father.

 "***Ah, you are imprisoned in the desire to find joy in nature, to find peace in its beauty.
 Has this soul not roamed enough in this infinite universe?
 You are enslaved by your senses, my dear.*** Sadly, you will never be able to satisfy yourself if you seek it outside.
 The art of separating your true self from the external is the essence of all spiritual knowledge you will ever seek.
 Because the art of believing, knowing, and experiencing yourself (the soul) separate from this body, from your belongings, and from the entire world is the art of salvation.

 ***Salvation (Moksh) is the state of infinite bliss—the bliss that each and every soul in the universe seeks day and night.*** These little lives also possess the potential to become God, to attain salvation, just like you and me!
-Isn't it unjust to treat them with pain like this?" counseled the king.
+Isn't it unjust to treat it with pain like this?" counseled the king.

 This conversation with his father triggered a profound sense of regret in Yashodhar.
-Consequently, he liberated the birds, allowing them to soar back to their natural home.
+Consequently, he liberated the the bird, allowing it to soar back to their natural home.
 Yet, beyond mere regret, a spark of curiosity was ignited in his pure mind, giving rise to numerous questions about life, death, the soul, the universe, and purpose.

 Following an exploration and contemplation of his true identity, origin, the nature of reality, the theory of karma, the universe, and various spiritual lessons imparted by his father, Yashodhar became detached from the material world.